-The Law Enforcement Coordinating Committee (LECC) is a program whose primary mission is to facilitate and promote coordination, communication, and cooperation among federal, state, and local law enforcement agencies in the Northern District of Georgia, by providing resources, information, training, and technical assistance to those agencies.
-In the Northern District of Georgia, the program is managed by LEC Manager Didi Nelson, who has been in the position since its creation.
+The Law Enforcement Coordinating Committee (LECC) is a program with the primary mission is to facilitate and promote coordination, communication, and cooperation among federal, state, and local law enforcement agencies in the Northern District of Georgia, by providing resources, information, training, and technical assistance to those agencies.
+In the Northern District of Georgia, the program is managed by Law Enforcement Coordination (LEC) Specialist Dr. Shila Hawk.

 The term "law enforcement agencies" includes: Sheriff's offices, police departments, campus and university police, state and local prosecutors (District Attorneys, State Attorney General, Prosecuting Attorneys' Council of Georgia), the Georgia Department of Public Safety, the Georgia Bureau of Investigations, the Georgia State Patrol, and all federal law enforcement agencies.
 It also includes other law enforcement agencies in the criminal justice system, including Corrections and Pardons and Paroles.
 In the Northern District, there are more than 300 law enforcement agencies.

 Over the 28 years the LECC program has existed in this District, its mission has expanded and evolved into a more comprehensive outreach program.
 This, in part, is due to the recognition that law enforcement alone cannot solve the crime problems of our communities.
 To have a positive impact on crime, the community itself must be involved.
 Although the primary focus of the LEC Specialist’s work is law enforcement-related, she also works with a broad spectrum of individuals and non-governmental agencies in our office’s efforts to reduce crime.